nunemunthalashiva/hospital-database-management-system/README.md

  Thanks for your intrest in our project :-)

- And I am again mentioning this was project in out 3rd sem and we didnt do anything related to security please dont raise any issues if you kind of hack into the database and <b>I am not responsible for the consequences</b>
+ And I am again mentioning this was project in out 3rd sem and we didnt do anything related to <b> extreme security </b> please dont raise any issues if you kind of hack into the database and <b>I am not responsible for the consequences</b> and this wont be good if you want deploy some security changes will be introduced further :)